urieco/Rock-Paper-Scissors-Game/README.md

     Output the score after the fifth game.
 6. A button pops up, asks whether the user want to play five more matches or quit. */

+/*TODO:
+1. Make it so that you can the log after each round.
+2. Make a button that cleans up all the logs from the previous games.
+3. Decorate the page (?) */